pietervdvn/MapComplete/Docs/Reasonings/PinJePunt_One_Year_Later.md

 # 'Pin je Punt' - one year later

 About a year ago, we launched a mapping campaign at the request from [_Visit Flanders_ (Toerisme Vlaanderen)](https://toerismevlaanderen.be/pin-je-punt).
-(The project is explained below)
+This mapping campaign is focussed on some touristical POI, such as charging stations for ebikes, benches, picnic tables, public toilets and playgrounds.
+FOr this, a [custom mapcomplete theme was created](https://mapcomplete.osm.be/toerisme_vlaanderen).
+(For a full explanation, see the last paragraph)

 A part of the campaign involved a guided import.
-The agencies had many datasets lying around (e.g. about benches or picnic tables) which they wanted to have imported in OSM.
-As doing a data import is hard - and the data was sometimes outdated, we opted for another approach: for every possible feature, a map note was created containing a friendly explanation and instructions to open MapComplete - which would close the map note on behalf of the contributor, marking them "imported", "not found" or "not valid" depending on what the contributor chose.
+The agency had many datasets lying around (e.g. about benches or picnic tables) which they wanted to have imported in OSM.
+As doing a data import is hard and the data was sometimes outdated, we opted for a crowdsourced approach: for every possible feature, a map note was created containing a friendly explanation, information links, the tags to create and instructions to open MapComplete.
+When opened in mapcomplete, the user would be prompted to `import` the point or to mark it as `not found` or `duplicate`.
+All of these actions close the note with a small message on what the chosen action was.

 Most map notes are closed by now, but the central question in this analysis today is: _should remaining map notes be closed in batch, or do we leave them open for longer_?
 Note that input of the local community will be gathered as well - this article will mostly serve as a point to start the discussion.